 We will consider how our ideas have changed over the centuries, as well as the most modern data.
 What was Galileo's view of the Solar System?
 How has our view changed and how has the spacecraft named for Galileo helped to change this view?
-What are all the new Kuiper Belt (or Trans-Neptunian) Objects that we have discovered in the outer Solar System over the last 25 years and what relation do they have to the objects we have known about for centuries?
+What are all the new Kuiper Belt (or Trans-Neptunian) Objects that we have discovered in the outer Solar System over the last 30 years and what relation do they have to the objects we have known about for centuries?
 Why do we need to send spacecraft out into the Solar System?

 We will use a little mathematics in this course and a lot of physical reasoning, and we will use information from geology, meteorology, and physics as well as from astronomy, all sciences that have contributed importantly to planetary science.
-Your challenge will be to master this diverse and extensive body of knowledge.
+Your challenge will be to master this diverse and extensive body of knowledge and my goal is to help you accomplish this.